Whitfield, Queensland: Geography

 The southern portion of Whitfield is developed as residential land rising from sea level to about 50m up the slopes of Mount Whitfield.
-The northern part of the suburb is undeveloped bushland within the Mount Whitfield Conservation Park which occupies the upper slopes of Mount Whitfield which rises to 350m.
+The northern part of the suburb is undeveloped bushland within the Mount Whitfield Conservation Park, which occupies the upper slopes of Mount Whitfield which rises to 350m.

 History

 Whitfield is situated in the Yidinji traditional Aboriginal country.

+It was named by the Queensland Place Names Board on 1 September 1973 as a locality after Mount Whitfield, which was named by the explorer, public servant and politician George Elphinstone Dalrymple on 17 October 1873 after Edwin Whitfield, a storekeeper and merchant from Cardwell.
+After an adjustment of the boundaries in 2001 it was elevated to a suburb by 7 June 2002.

 Whitfield State School opened on 23 January 1989.